 Create a database by entering a database name on the “new database” form and clicking on “Create Database.”

 After creating the database name, you will need to fill in your username and password.
-Click on “Create user.”
+Click on “Create User.”

 Under “add the user to database” you need to choose the user and the database that you created earlier.
-Click on the “add” button.
+Click on the “Add” button.

-Step 6: Put your website’s information
+Step 6: Go to your web address and Put your website’s information